 - Is aware of the final decision

-Unless there's an acute, urgent problem (e.g. our website is down), instant messaging or meetings are subpar mediums for making proposals or decisions since they require the captive attention of the rest of the team.
+Unless there's an acute, urgent problem (e.g., our website is down), instant messaging or meetings are subpar mediums for making proposals or decisions since they require the captive attention of the rest of the team.
 If a colleague isn't following their notifications or isn't in the same time zone, they miss the chance to influence proposals.
-If a decision is made in Slack or a meeting and isn't memorialized in a document or issue ticket, the information has a high chance of being forgotten, lost, and not acted upon.
+Suppose a decision is made in Slack or a meeting, and the decision isn't documented.
+In that case, the information is highly likely to be forgotten, lost, with no action taken.

 Inefficient Communication is the Default State

-At most companies, instant messaging and meetings are the default, and this habit dies slowly.
-When we just started Ashby (and it was just Benji and I), we'd DM or yell questions across my apartment without thinking about whether we needed an immediate response.
-While it wasn’t the end of the world, we could do better and needed to so we could maintain a high level of productivity as the team grew.
+Instant messaging and meetings are the default at most companies, and this habit dies slowly.
+When we just started Ashby (and it was just Benji and me), we'd DM or yell questions across my apartment without thinking about whether we needed an immediate response.
+While it wasn't the end of the world, we could do better and needed to maintain a high level of productivity as the team grew.

 We document guidelines on how we want to communicate internally.
-Our communication guidelines often add friction to initiate communication—that's intended!
-They correctly place the burden on the writer or organizer, not the many readers or attendees, and improve the situation for the team as a whole.
+Our communication guidelines often add friction to initiate communication— that's intended!
+They correctly place the burden on the writer or organizer, not the many readers or attendees, and improve the team's situation.

 At Ashby, we use the following mediums to communicate: